 How can you keep your guests safe and comfortable this Thanksgiving?
 The answer is simple: with plenty of fresh air!

-Here are a few quick tips to keep your guests safe and healthy:
+Tips to keep your guests safe and healthy:

 - Be sure to have plenty of open windows throughout your home to promote a healthy flow of fresh air, which will help clean out any VOCs and Fine Dust that may be lingering.